Huegoxaga/notes/embedded/nvidia.md

   - `Gst-nvv4l2decoder` - Decode a video stream.
   - `Gst-Nvv4l2h264enc` - Encode a video stream.
   - `Gst-NvArgusCameraSrc` - Provide options to control ISP properties using the Argus API.
+- The deepstream supports C/C++ with GStreamer natively, it also supports Python using Gst Python which is GStreamer framework's Python bindings
+  - Python bindings is a compiled module included in the DeepStream SDK, it is generated using Pybind11
+  - [Click here](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps#metadata_bindings) to explore sample apps in Python
+- In NGC, there are docker containers available with deepstream installed for a quick start, `dGPU` container is called `deepstream` and the `Jetson` container is called `deepstream-l4t`